Michael Player

-Michael Player (1960 – October 10, 1986) was an American serial killer who committed a total of 10 murders in the Los Angeles neighborhood of Skid Row, earning him the nickname of The Skid Row Slayer.
+Michael Player (September 6, 1960 – October 10, 1986) was an American serial killer who committed a total of ten murders in the Los Angeles neighborhood of Skid Row, earning him the nickname The Skid Row Slayer.
 Since the mid-1970s, it was the third case of a serial killer who operated in the area.

 Early years

 Little is known about Michael Player's early life.
-He was born in 1960, and led a criminal lifestyle under the nickname of Marcus Nisby, for which he was prosecuted several times by the Californian authorities in the late 1970s.
-At the turn of the 1980s, he was convicted of a robbery, and in October 1983, he was arrested while trying to commit theft, convicted again and was sentenced to six months in prison.
+He was born in 1960 and led a criminal lifestyle under the nickname Marcus Nisby, for which he was prosecuted several times by the Californian authorities in the late 1970s.
+At the turn of the 1980s, he was convicted of a robbery, and in October 1983, he was arrested while trying to commit theft, convicted again, and sentenced to six months in prison.

-In the summer of 1984, he was arrested for illegal possession of weapons, again convicted and sentenced to two years imprisonment.
-Having received parole in 1985, Player again committed several minor offenses, as a result of which he was arrested for violating the conditions of parole and received a 60-day imprisonment in July 1985.
+In the summer of 1984, he was arrested for illegal possession of weapons, again convicted, and sentenced to two years of imprisonment.
+Having received parole in 1985, Player again committed several minor offenses, as a result of which he was arrested for violating the conditions of parole and received a 60-day prison sentence in July 1985.